|

 c)

-has for- saken that everything is so imperfect among them only
+Almighty has forsaken that everything is so imperfect among them

-untouched by their coarse hands, that nothing strives among them
+untouched by their coarse hands and that nothing strives among

-because they do not respect the root of all thrieving, divine
+them because they do not respect the root of all thriving, divine

-Nature, that life with them is stale and burdened with cares and
+Nature; that life with them is stale and burdened with

-and full of cold, silent discord, because they scorn the Genius,
+cares and and full of cold, silent discord, because they scorn

-which brings power and nobility into human endeavor and serenity
+the Genius, which brings power and nobility into human endeavour

-into suffering, and love and brotherhood to towns and houses.
-And
+and serenity into suffering, and love and brotherhood to towns

-nothing higher than the bungling job that they have made of things."
+for they know nothing higher than the bungling job that they have

 Friedrich Hoelderin in the year 1797